 Age.
 Gith reach adulthood in their late teens and live for about a century.

 Size.
-Gith are taller and leaner than humans, with most a slender 1.85 meters in height.
+Gith are taller and leaner than humans, with most a slender 180 centimeters tall.
 Your size is Medium.

 Gith Resilience.
 You have advantage on all Will saving throws against magic.